mingli202/me-schedule-maker/README.md

 - A mobile-friendly version (not recommended on mobile because the website may be slow)
 - An account creation feature
 - A home page
-- A forgot password feature (page is still being build)
+- A forgot password feature

 Todo:

 - Some autocomplete features
 - A tutorial
+- Some arts